 So, I guess the answer depends on why you have chosen to live life vicariously.
 For example, if being with someone that makes you happy enough to live through them vicariously and they are happy, too, then who is to say that is a bad thing?

 Have you been to a live event and seen most people with their cellphones out rather than watching the event?
 Then, when people not at the event see posts from this event, those who live vicariously get jealous.
 And if we were there and preoccupied with capturing the event to share on social media, then we’re doing it so people can vicariously experience it, and in the meantime, we miss out on the event itself.
-These are examples living life vicariously.
+These are examples of vicarious living.

 If we are living through others, we are not really participating in life.
 Living through others, we are spectators to life, not participants.
-Ironically, in the present moment is the only time we experience real life.
-If we want to enjoy life, we need to take in what’s right in front of us in the present rather than what’s in a social app.
+Ironically, the present moment is the only time we experience real life.
+To enjoy life, we need to take in what’s right in front of us in the present rather than what’s in a social app.

 I never put famous people on a pedestal—no one should, in my view, because you don’t really know what’s going on behind their closed doors.
 Also, I do not now and will never believe celebrities are having a perfect life or a perfect anything.
 Perfection doesn’t exist in real life, and life always has a way of reminding us of this.

 Consider my advice to live your own experiences and create your own memories.
 Live the best life you can, to the fullest.
-I know this might seem a difficult or even intimidating prospect, but believe me, things will get better if you persevere.
+This might seem a difficult or even intimidating prospect, but believe me, things will get better if you persevere.